Flagellation

 Flagellation (Latin flagellum, 'whip'), flogging or whipping is the act of beating the human body with special implements such as whips, rods, switches, the cat o' nine tails, the sjambok, the knout, etc. Typically, flogging has been imposed on an unwilling subject as a punishment; however, it can also be submitted to willingly and even done by oneself in sadomasochistic or religious contexts.

 The strokes are typically aimed at the unclothed back of a person, though they can be administered to other areas of the body.
 For a moderated subform of flagellation, described as bastinado, the soles of a person's bare feet are used as a target for beating (see foot whipping).

 In some circumstances the word flogging is used loosely to include any sort of corporal punishment, including birching and caning.
-However, in British legal terminology, a distinction was drawn (and still is, in one or two colonial territories) between flogging (with a cat o' nine tails) and whipping (formerly with a whip, but since the early 19th century with a birch).
+However, in British legal terminology, a distinction was drawn between flogging (with a cat o' nine tails) and whipping (formerly with a whip, but since the early 19th century with a birch).
 In Britain these were both abolished in 1948.

+Terminology and implements

+The terms "flogging", "whipping" and "scourging" are sometimes used interchangeably but can denote specific tools or contexts.
+Common implements include: